suryasreenivasan/GraphingCalculator/README.md

   - `sin`, `cos`, `tan`
   - `asin`, `acos`, `atan`
   - `ln`, `log`
-- **Precision Issues:** The custom MathEngine uses Taylor series approximations, which may be inaccurate for very large inputs.
+- **Precision Issues:** The custom MathEngine uses Taylor series approximations, which may be inaccurate for very large inputs and causes small discontinuities in functions such as sin(x) during sign switches.
 - **No Multi-Variable Support:** Only single-variable functions of `x` are supported.
 - **No Implicit Error Handling:** Some invalid expressions may throw runtime exceptions.